Our Calendar

 Staff will have a deeper understanding of the factors that impact social and emotional needs and will have developed skills to promote the mental health and wellbeing of children and young people.
 The session will cover a wide range of topics, including emotional literacy, emotional regulation, coping with anxiety and anger, self-esteem, resilience, social skills, friendships, social problem-solving, trauma, bereavement, and loss.

-Ensuring NQTs feel confident in creating a positive environment which encourages positive behaviour and gain skills to deal with managing difficult behaviours in school.
+Ensuring ECTs feel confident in creating a positive environment which encourages positive behaviour and gain skills to deal with managing difficult behaviours in school.
 See Eventbrite link for full description.
 (5 sessions to attend).
 This is the second session.

 For participants to have a greater understanding of the different practical strategies that can be used to support students who have speech, language and communication needs in Key Stage 1